Dodge Colt: Fifth generation (1985–1988)

 Early cars have small rectangular headlights in black inserts, while later models received more aerodynamic, flush-fitting units.
 The facelift model appeared for the 1987 model year, presented in late September 1986.
 The lowest-priced model was the "E" (for economy), followed by the "DL" and topped by the turbocharged but slow selling Premier and GTS Turbo models.
 In 1987 the turbocharged engine became an option for the DL hatchback, which replaced the GTS.
 Power for the turbo versions crept up to 105 hp for the 1988 model year.
 The DL Turbo remained available through 1988.
 1988 also marked the introduction of the wagon, initially only available with front-wheel drive.
 Unlike the remainder of the lineup, the 1988 wagon received a fuel injected version of the 1.5-liter engine which produces 75 hp at 5500 rpm.

 The Colt wagon, while never available with the turbocharged engine, did receive a more powerful 1,755 cc engine in the four-wheel-drive version which was added for 1989.
 The Wagon was only ever offered in DL trim.
 Unlike the FWD version, the DL 4x4 was not available with an automatic transmission.
 The larger engine produces 87 hp.
-For the fifth generation Colt's final year in the United States, the DL model received fully body-colored trim (including bumpers, mirrors, and so on) for what Plymouth referred to as a "dipped look."
+For the final year of the fifth generation Colt in the United States, the DL model received fully body-colored trim (including bumpers, mirrors, and so on) for what Plymouth referred to as a "dipped look."

 While the hatchback Colts were replaced for 1989 in the United States, the Colt Wagon continued to be available until the 1991 introduction of the Mitsubishi RVR-based Colt Wagon, which also replaced the Colt Vista.
 The late Colt Wagons of this generation received the newer, twin cam Sirius 1.6-liter engine with 113 hp when equipped with front-wheel drive.
 This model was also marketed as the Eagle Vista Wagon in Canada.
 In Canada, this generation Colt sedans and hatchbacks also continued to be offered alongside the next generation under the 'Colt 100' moniker, as a lower-priced alternative to the new model which was badged "Colt 200".
 The Colt 100 was still available with the turbo engine as well as in luxuriously appointed LX trim in 1990, but by 1991 only the E and DL models remained.